Teaching For Shabbat of August 19th, 2023

 Moses instructs the people of Israel to appoint judges and law enforcement officers in every city.
 “Justice, justice shall you pursue,” he commands them, and you must administer it without corruption or favoritism.
 Crimes must be meticulously investigated and evidence thoroughly examined—a minimum of two credible witnesses is required for conviction and punishment.

 In every generation, says Moses, there will be those entrusted with the task of interpreting and applying the laws of the Torah.
-“According to the law that they will teach you, and the judgment they will instruct you, you shall do; you shall not turn away from the thing that they say to you, to the right nor to the left.”
-We see a beautiful prophecy of the One who would come and speak God’s words and how all should listen to him – Deut.
+“According to the law that they will teach you, and the judgment they will instruct you, you shall do; you shall not turn away from the thing that they say to you, to the right nor to the left” speaking of the Jewish teachers of Torah in every generation.
+We also see a beautiful prophecy of the One who would come and speak God’s words and how all should listen to him – Deut.
 18: 15-19 where God proclaims that He will send a “Prophet like unto Moshe” and we see the fulfillment of this in Yahoshua MiNazeret and we find that this Yahoshua fulfills this in over 30 different ways (see study entitle “A Prophet like unto Moshe” on our website at: https://www.calledoutbelievers.org/a-prophet-like-unto-moshe/

 Shoftim also includes the prohibitions against idolatry and sorcery; laws governing the appointment and behavior of a king; and guidelines for the creation of “cities of refuge” for the inadvertent murderer.
 Also set forth are many of the rules of war: the exemption from battle for one who has just built a home, planted a vineyard, married, or is “afraid and soft-hearted”; the requirement to offer terms of peace before attacking a city; and the prohibition against wanton destruction of something of value, exemplified by the law that forbids to cut down a fruit tree when laying siege (in this context the Torah makes the famous statement, “For man is a tree of the field”).